AdamWalters1/Mini-projects-portfolio/gui-python-AdamWalters1/README.md

 **Requirements:**

 1. **GUI Layout:**
-   - The application window should have a title "Distance Converter" and a fixed size that can comfortably fit all widgets.
+   - The application window has a title "Distance Converter" and a fixed size that can comfortably fit all widgets.
-   - Include an Entry widget where users can input the distance in kilometers.
+   - An Entry widget where users can input the distance in kilometers.
-   - Add a Checkbutton that allows users to select whether they want the conversion to be in nanometers.
+   - A Checkbutton that allows users to select whether they want the conversion to be in nanometers.
 If this Checkbutton is not selected, the conversion will default to miles.
-   - Incorporate a Button that, when clicked, performs the conversion based on the user's input and the state of the Checkbutton.
+   - A Button that, when clicked, performs the conversion based on the user's input and the state of the Checkbutton.
-   - Display a Label that will show the conversion result or an error message if the input is invalid.
+   - A Label that will show the conversion result or an error message if the input is invalid.

 2. **Functionality:**
-   - Implement a function `convert_distance` that reads the input distance in kilometers, checks the state of the Checkbutton, and calculates the conversion either to nanometers or to miles.
+   - A function `convert_distance` that reads the input distance in kilometers, checks the state of the Checkbutton, and calculates the conversion either to nanometers or to miles.
-   - Ensure the program handles invalid inputs gracefully by displaying an appropriate message in the result Label instead of crashing.
+   - The program handles invalid inputs gracefully by displaying an appropriate message in the result Label instead of crashing.
-   - For valid inputs, the conversion result should be displayed in the result Label.
+   - For valid inputs, the conversion result is displayed in the result Label.
 If converting to nanometers and the result exceeds 10,000, display the result in scientific notation.

 3. **Conversion Logic:**
    - Use the conversion factor 1 kilometer = 0.621371 miles for converting to miles.